-Lancôme Visionnaire [LR 2412 4%] Advanced Skin Corrector
+Lancôme Visionnaire [LR 2412 4%]' Advanced Skin Corrector Review

-“This is the future of beauty,” said Youcef Nabi, president of Lancôme International.
+“This is the future of beauty,” says Youcef Nabi, president of Lancôme International.
 Meanwhile, the product blurb gushes: “Much more than a wrinkle-corrector, Lancôme's first skincare capable of fundamentally recreating more beautiful skin.”

 My guess is that it is listed in the ingredients as adenosine.
 This is a molecule that carries energy and it is an anti-inflammatory.
 It has recently become a favorite of eyelash growth product manufacturers.